PostgREST/postgrest-docs/api.rst

   POST /rpc/closest_point HTTP/1.1
   Accept: application/octet-stream

-If the stored procedure returns non-scalar values, you need to do a :code:`select` in the same way as for GET binary output.
+If the function returns non-scalar values, you need to do a :code:`select` in the same way as for GET binary output.

 .. code-block:: sql